hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 Terraform Cloud encrypts all variable values securely using [Vault's transit backend](https://www.vaultproject.io/docs/secrets/transit/index.html) prior to saving them.
 This ensures that no out-of-band party can read these values without proper authorization.
 However, Terraform Cloud stores variable [descriptions](#variable-description) in plain text, so be careful with the information you save in a variable description.

-We also recommend using environment variables when possible to avoid unnecessary credential disclosure.
-Terraform runs receive the full text of [sensitive](#sensitive-values) Terraform variables and may print the value in logs and state files if the configuration sends the value to an output or a resource parameter.
+We also recommend passing credentials to Terraform as environment variables instead of Terraform variables when possible, since Terraform runs receive the full text of all Terraform variable values, including [sensitive](#sensitive-values) ones.
+It may print the values in logs and state files if the configuration sends the value to an output or a resource parameter.
 Sentinel mocks downloaded from runs will also contain the sensitive values of Terraform variables.

-Environment variables can also be included in log files if `TF_LOG` is set to `TRACE`.
+Although Terraform cloud does not store environment variables in state, it can include them in log files if `TF_LOG` is set to `TRACE`.

 ### Character Limits